 - Grade 12 or equivalent with credits at or above the general level

-- Confirmation of successful completion of a Human Resource Management course and an Organizational Behaviour course from an accredited community college or university prior to September.
+- Confirmation of successful completion of BUSI 101 Human Resource Management I (or equivalent) and BUSI2035 Organizational Behaviour (or equivalent) from an accredited community college or university prior to start of program

 - Résumé including work and volunteer experience with applicable dates, membership in groups, associations or athletics, awards and distinctions, and any other information about yourself relevant to the program

-Graduates of this program will be qualified to seek employment in a variety of business settings that require support and leadership in managing talent in an organization.
+Graduates of this program will be qualified to seek employment in a variety of business, government, or not-for-profit settings which require support and leadership in managing talent in an organization.
 From larger human resources departments or firms to smaller entrepreneurial ventures, graduates of this program will possess the skills to be effective team members.